Resources

 Jump Tag Icon

 As discussed above, you can buy a Term Plan anytime between 18 and 65 years of age.
-However, it is believed that it is best to invest in it at an early age, i.e., in your 20s.
+However, it is believed that investing in it at an early age, i.e., in your 20s, is best.
 Investing at an early age comes with the following benefits.

 Low premium amount